noelforte/eleventy-plugin-vento/readme.md

 import { VentoPlugin } from 'eleventy-plugin-vento';

 export default function (eleventyConfig) {
   eleventyConfig.addPlugin(VentoPlugin, {
-    // A set of filters to load into Vento
-    filters: {},

     // An array of Vento plugins to load
     plugins: [],

     // Define whether Javascript Functions should be added
     // to page data.
 See below for usage notes on this.
-    addHelpers: true
+    addHelpers: true,

+    // Define tags that should be trimmed, or set to true
+    // to trim the default tags
+    trimTags: [],

     // A Vento configuration object
     ventoOptions: {